-(Audacy) The White Sox were expected to make the playoffs by most projections prior to the season, but they've underperformed.
+The White Sox were expected to make the playoffs by most projections prior to the season.
+However, Chicago has significantly underperformed so far this season.

-Despite their struggles, the White Sox (55-53) are just two games back of the Minnesota Twins in the AL Central and three games back of a wild-card spot entering play Monday.
-A playoff berth is still well within reach, and fans can enjoy a pressure-packed final two months of the season.
+Even with their struggles, the White Sox at 55-53 are two games back of the Minnesota Twins in the AL Central and three games back of a Wild Card spot.
+A playoff berth is still well within reach and fans can enjoy a pressure-packed final two months of the season.

-The White Sox didn’t make any moves of significance at the trade deadline last Tuesday.
+The White Sox didn’t make any moves at the trade deadline, which Riordan had come to accept.

 If the White Sox can stay healthy and go on a run, maybe it’ll give the front office the confidence they need to go out and spend this offseason as Riordan suggested.